3dfernando/Shadowgraph_LED_Driver/README.md

 * 500Hz, 10us pulse width, indefinitely;
 * 500kHz, 0.5us pulse width, for 2-3 seconds (Pulse burst mode in a function generator);
 * 10-50kHz, 1us pulse width, for ~30 seconds;
-* Minimum pulse width with any light is about 250-300ns;
+* Minimum pulse width to get any meaningful amount of light is about 100ns (See photodiode measurements folder);
 * This circuit is not designed to operate without pulsing (i.e., continuously).
 Likely all components will fail due to the extremely high currents.